FaboBence/HackMarathon_MechaHU_3/README.md

 ![image](https://user-images.githubusercontent.com/65888378/117475170-07582000-af5c-11eb-95cd-2af90d69ef34.png)
 ![image](https://user-images.githubusercontent.com/65888378/117475206-0de69780-af5c-11eb-98f3-31ee71d99023.png)

-We also compute the variance (from now referred as R^2) to every generated ellipse which gives a sense of how well it fits.
-If R^2 is too high, we assume that no ellipse could be found on the picture.
+We also compute the variance to every generated ellipse which gives a sense of how well it fits.
+If the variance is too high, we assume that no ellipse could be found on the picture.

 # Further ideas
 We've also come up with ideas that seemed to be beneficial in solving the problem, but turned out to be too hard to implement or not precise enough to improve the results.
-One of these ideas was to find continuous edges and divide them into smaller sections.
-We wanted to find an ellipse which fits a section almost perfectly based on the theory, that if a ground truth ellipse exist, then there has to be at least a small edge section on the image which is part of it.
+One of these ideas was to find **continuous edges** and divide them into **smaller sections**. **We wanted to find an ellipse which fits a section almost perfectly** based on the theory, that if a ground truth ellipse exist, then there has to be at least a small edge section on the image which is part of it.
 Although this idea still seems to be great, we couldn't implement it precisely enough to make our results better.
 Here is the best fit we could achieve with it.
 (The red ellipse is fitted by this algorithm.)

 ![image](https://user-images.githubusercontent.com/65888378/117479437-a121cc00-af60-11eb-835d-26b5857f5ca7.png)